afunnydev/tinysociety/content/articles/2018-10-31-tiny-house-laws-in-the-united-stats.md

 * Burlington permits tiny houses as accessory dwelling units (ADUs) with no minimum square footage.
 * Williston allows tiny houses to have a maximum of 1500 square feet.

 Vermont’s major cities are strict in regards to tiny houses; but in some cases, it may be possible to build as an ADU.
-It’s common in Vermont to park a tiny house on wheels in rural areas to fly under the radar.
+It’s relatively common in Vermont to park a tiny house on wheels in rural areas to fly under the radar.

 **Links: **